AvinoamBr/PregnancyTest/README.md

 ## Three Steps Model

-A - Object detection:  Locate the stick and the exact window were markers are expected.
-Then aligning the window, so that it is directed horizontally.
+A - [YOLOv8](https://github.com/ultralytics/ultralyticsObject) based Object Detection Model:  Locate the stick and the exact window were markers are expected.

-B - Markers Detection - Running pattern match algorithms to enhance pixels were it might be a marker.
+Then croping the test window ans aligning it, so that it is directed horizontally.

-C - Classification - Given the map of the potential markers, and their intensity,\
+B - Markers Detection - Running Classical CV methods, as pattern match, to enhance pixels were markers can be found.

-classifying the test to be positive or negative.
+C - Classification - Light CNN classification model.
+Given the map of the potential markers, and their intensity, classifying the test to be positive or negative.

 # Visual example